galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 ## Mapping / Alignment

-In their raw state, FASTQ files do not tell us very much.
-The sequences they signify align to genes in a genome, and it is these genes that we are interested in.

-Mapping is a relatively straightforward process, and is covered more extensively in the *Sequence Analysis* tutorials [here]({{site.baseurl}}/topics/sequence-analysis):
+FASTQ files contain sequence information that we wish to map to genes in a genome.
+Mapping is a relatively straightforward process, and is covered more extensively in the [*Sequence Analysis*]({{site.baseurl}}/topics/sequence-analysis) tutorials:

  1. Select your genome
- 2. Select your gene annotation file
+ 1. Select your gene annotation file
- 3. Run the alignment program
+ 1. Run the alignment program
- 3. Run MultiQC on the resulting log
+ 1. (Optional) Run MultiQC to assess the quality of the mapping

 The FASTQ data was sequenced from mouse data, so to perform the alignment we will need to gather all data relevant to that genome.
 We will use the latest version (mm10).